HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 2. Click **Move**.

     A dialogue box appears that shows the list of collections.
-You can search for a specific collection or you can also navigate inside a collection if a subcollection is present.
+You can search for a specific collection or you can also navigate inside a collection.

     ![Move a media asset](../../../../images/Move_Media_Asset.png)